tremor-rs/tremor-www/static/language/prolog/BitOrExprImut.md

-The `BitOrExprImut` rule supports bitwise or expressions in tremor.
+The `BitOrExprImut` rule supports bitwise `OR` expressions in Tremor.

-Binary bitwise or expressions take precedence over bitwise exclusive or expressions.
+Binary bitwise `OR` expressions take precedence over bitwise `exclusive OR` expressions.